Pricing Intelligence and Analysis For Retailers To Build a Sustainable Business 🈺

 Retailers that have found the means to do so are using automated pricing intelligence, coupled with a competitive strategy.
 One survey revealed that customers noted price as the second important factor in their buying decisions (quality being on top).
 The study also indicated price as important, across merchandise categories in the form of promotions, preferred retailers, and price comparisons.

-Provided with the thought process of this kind of shoppers, as a result, retailers and brands and are extremely competitive with their prices.
+Provided with the thought process of this kind of shoppers, as a result, retailers and brands are extremely competitive with their prices.
 Prices change quickly and the wrong price can hinder the sales of your excellent product or service.
 Thus, your prices should generate profit and also support your sales.
 Definitely, it’s not an easy task, which is where pricing intelligence and analysis for retailers enter the picture.

 In this article, we will discuss pricing intelligence and analysis for retailers.
 We will also answer why pricing intelligence and analysis are significant for businesses.
 Additionally, we will share with you the five main steps of pricing intelligence that can help retailers set themselves up for long-term growth.